PiBrewing/craftbeerpi4-documentation/master/development/example_actor.md

         await self.set_power(self.power)
 ```

-For some actors (e.g. relaisboards) it is important to specify, if the actor is active on high or low (inverted).
-With such a fucntion, you can invert the state of the GPIO.
+For some actors (e.g. relays boards) it is important to specify, if the actor is active on high or low (inverted).
+With such a function, you can invert the state of the GPIO.

 ```python
     def get_GPIO_state(self, state):